Share Your Personal Complex Regional Pain Syndrome Stories on our CRPS Blog

 Therapy, Acceptance and Self-Esteem

-Taking the time to write your CRPS story for others to read can help you to start on the road of acceptance of your CRPS.
+Taking the time to write your CRPS story for other CRPS patients and their families to read, can help you to start on the road of acceptance of your CRPS.
 It can help give you a boost to your own self-esteem and confidence.
-Knowing that there are others who are in need of support can give you a real confidence boost and can be a form of therapy to get all your thoughts about your CRPS journey down on paper.
+Knowing that there are other CRPS patients and families who are in need of support, can give you a real confidence boost and can also be a form of therapy to get all your thoughts about your CRPS journey down on paper.

 How To Send Your CRPS Story To Us

-If you’re interested in sending us your CRPS story whether you are a CRPS patient or whether you care for or have someone in the family with CRPS, please follow the instructions below:
+If you’re interested in sending us your complex regional pain syndrome story whether you are a CRPS patient or whether you care for or have someone in the family with CRPS, please follow the instructions below:

 - Please don’t include names of hospitals or your medication levels